mkay313/project-gutenberg-analyzer/README.md

 # project-gutenberg-analyzer
-Shiny app that uses Project Gutenberg API to download books and generate book stats
+A Shiny app that uses the Project Gutenberg API to download books and generate book stats.

+This app is available via <a href="https://mzgw.shinyapps.io/gutenberg-book-analyzer/"> shiny apps</a>.

-To use:
+To use locally:

-1. install the required packages using `install.packages(c("dplyr", "tm", "magrittr", "scales", "memoise", "readability", "gutenbergr", "plotly", "ggplot2"))`
+1. install the required packages using `install.packages(c("shiny", "shinyjs", dplyr", "tm", "magrittr", "gutenbergr", "plotly", "ggplot2"))`

 2. run the app, voila!